What is Customer Lifetime Value?

 - Churn Rate: Churn refers to the discontinued revenue attributable to existing customers that are no longer expected to remain customers – and the concept is directly associated with the average customer lifetime, which is the length of time a customer makes purchases from the company before stopping.

-LTV is most meaningful when compared to customer acquisition costs (CAC), and by itself, the metric does not provide much insight.
+CLV is most meaningful when compared to customer acquisition costs (CAC), and by itself, the metric does not provide much insight.

 In the SaaS industry, the target LTV/CAC ratio is 3.0x, which means that for each dollar spent to acquire customers, the company should be receiving $3.00 of value in return.

-How to Increase Customer Lifetime Value (CLV)?
+How to Increase Customer Lifetime Value (CLV)

 Since the lifetime value measures the profit that customers contribute across the duration of the business relationship, it would clearly be in the best interests of companies to increase the LTV.

-CLV is one of the most important considerations when projecting revenue and costs/expenses because if economic benefits (i.e. profits) from each customer do not justify the spending, the company will eventually deplete its entire cash reserves and shut down.
+Why?
+Because if economic benefits (i.e. profits) from each customer do not justify the spending, the company will eventually deplete its entire cash reserves and shut down.

 Based on the estimated CLV of the existing customer base, several departments within a company will adjust their budgets and projected spending accordingly, such as: